hyperledger/bevel/docs/source/developer/baf_minikube_setup.md

 ---

 **NOTE:** If you need public address for nodes in your `network.yaml` file, you can use the output of `minikube ip`.

+## Troubleshooting

+**`Failed to establish a new connection: [Errno 111] Connection refused`**

+This is because you have re-created minikube but have not updated K8s `config` file.
+Repeat _"Update kubeconfig file"_ steps 3 - 4 and try again.

+**`kubernetes.config.config_exception.ConfigException: File does not exists: /Users/.minikube/ca.crt`**

+This is because you have not removed the absolute paths to the certificates in `config` file.
+Repeat _"Update kubeconfig file"_ step 4 and try again.